cppservergit/cppserver-docs/tech-overview.md

         void visible_fn() { not_visible_fn(); }
 }
 ```
+Now there is nothing hello.cpp can do to access not_visible_fn(), it gets constrained to the public interface of test, at most to the named namespace test:: as shown in `case 2`.

 These translation units are compiled separately, and when using a Makefile, only what has been changed needs to be recompiled (and any targets that depend on it).
 No header-only libraries are used, except for the JSON parser, which is a 3rd party open-source component.
 This helps make the compilation process simple and fast, -O3 and link-time-optimization are used for all the targets.